 Developer: Any person or entity undertaking new residential or commercial construction.

 Development: Construction of new buildings or expansion of existing structures that increase demand on public services.

+Operating Costs: The increased staffing costs and associated expenses related to increase the size of the County’s police services / law enforcement; fire protection; and emergency medical services (EMS).

 Section 3: Applicability and Authority